SaiReddyA-1/Nxt-Trendz-Protected-Route/README.md

 #### Description:

-Returns a response based on the credentials provided
+Returns a response based on the credentials provided.

 #### Sample Success Response